-The last few years, I have been fascinated with the world of herbal medicine and utilizing what naturally surrounds us.
-Of course, modern medicines are still stocked in our home; but as an outdoor family, I find comfort in at least having the knowledge of using some of nature’s medicines for simple healing while we are in the wilderness.
-Some of what I have learned I have put to use many times, others I am still learning about but I am here to share my insight, knowledge and findings with you.
+For the last few years, I have been fascinated with the world of herbal medicine and utilizing what naturally surrounds us.
+Of course, modern medicines are still stocked in our homes.
+As an outdoor family, I find comfort in having the knowledge of using nature’s medicines for simple healing while we are in the wilderness.
+Some of what I have learned I have put to use many times, and others I am still learning about.
+But I am here to share my insight, knowledge, and findings with you.

-You will be amazed at the natural healing properties of so many weeds and plants that surround you on a daily basis.
+You will be amazed at the natural healing properties of so many plants that surround you on a daily basis.

 You may have seen this weed circulating online not long ago and other amazing people sharing its healing properties.
 This perennial can be found almost worldwide, likely not far from your front door.
-In my own unmanicured lawn, it is absolutely full of this plant, giving me some comfort in knowing my weed-ridden lawn has a use after all!
+In my own unmanicured lawn, it is absolutely full of this plant.
+It gives me some comfort in knowing my weed-ridden lawn has a use after all!

-Plantain has been known as a useful remedy for numerous ailments including a cough, wounds, inflamed skin, toothaches, dermatitis, boils, bruises and much more.
-There are over 200 varieties of plantain around the world, but the two most common where I live are the narrow leaf plantain and the broad leaf plantain.
-Both tend to grow in well-drained soil, meadows, and along pathways and driveways.
+Plantain has been known as a useful remedy for numerous ailments including cough, wounds, inflamed skin, toothaches, dermatitis, boils, bruises, and much more.
+There are over 200 varieties of plantain around the world.
+The two most common where I live are the narrow-leaf plantain and the broad-leaf plantain.
+Both tend to grow in well-drained soil, meadows and along pathways and driveways.

-You can learn more about from North American Folk Healing.
+You can learn more about North American Folk Healing.

-There are several methods to use plantain, but the one I have put into practice is by far the simplest; find plantain, pick a few clean looking leaves, wipe them off and pop them into your mouth and start chewing.
+There are several methods to use plantain.
+The one I have put into practice is by far the simplest.
+Find plantain, pick a few clean-looking leaves, wipe them off and pop them into your mouth and start chewing.
 Be prepared for the horrible bitterness and the look of disgust on your patient's face when you remove the wad of macerated plantain, and stick it on their wound or sting.
-Leave it there several minutes or until the pain subsides.
+Leave it there for several minutes or until the pain subsides.
 This has been the only relief I have found for stinging nettles and it is almost always within arm’s reach.
 It is also known to help with poison ivy.
 Of course, you can mash the plantain leaves using alternative methods, like a mortar and pestle or even mashing the leaves between two rocks.
 The goal is to create a paste, but in a pinch, chewing is simply the quickest.

-Plantain can also be used internally, to help relieve coughs, mouth sores, bronchitis, sore throat, urinary infections, digestive problems and much more.
-There are several methods for this, including teas or by using young leaves in salads.
+Plantain can also be used internally, to help relieve coughs, mouth sores, bronchitis, sore throat, urinary infections, digestive problems, and much more.
+There are several methods for this, including teas or using young leaves in salads.
 An infusion or strong tea of plantain leaf sprayed on sunburns will cool the burn and relieve the pain.
 To make an even stronger remedy, steep the plantain leaf (fresh or dried) in apple cider vinegar for several weeks and then strain.
-To sooth indigestion, heartburn or IBS, a cup of plantain tea is said to do the trick.
+To soothe indigestion, heartburn, or IBS, a cup of plantain tea is said to do the trick.

 Plantain Tea Recipe

-- Wash the plantain leaves thoroughly and keep in a covered bowl.
+- Wash the plantain leaves thoroughly and keep them in a covered bowl.

-- Strain out the tea and store in fridge for up to 2 weeks.
+- Strain out the tea and store it in the fridge for up to 2 weeks.

-You can use the tea to drink daily to relieve many inflammatory diseases of the gastrointestinal tract or you can use it topically to wash and find relief from damaged skin including burns, wounds, boils, rashes and eczema.
+You can use the tea to drink daily to relieve many inflammatory diseases of the gastrointestinal tract.
+You can also use it topically to wash and find relief from damaged skin including burns, wounds, boils, rashes, and eczema.

-I have only just brushed the surface of treating natural remedies with plantain leaf.
-There are many recipes across the internet, including salves, tinctures and much more.
+I have only just brushed the surface of treating natural remedies with a plantain leaf.
+There are many recipes across the internet, including salves, tinctures, and much more.